 When the hammer strikes and an institution or individual is the subject of an enforcement proceeding, you need experienced counsel to direct and manage that process.

 The Hughes Hubbard & Reed Securities Enforcement practice is led by Roel Campos, a former commissioner of the US Securities and Exchange Commission (SEC), and Terence Healy, a former senior assistant chief litigation counsel in the SEC Division of Enforcement.
 They have successfully represented clients in all stages of enforcement proceedings, from administrative investigations through the Wells process and, when necessary, litigation and trial.
 Both are well-known among senior SEC staff and other regulators, having gained the respect of key decision makers at the highest levels of federal agencies and bringing credibility in negotiations to resolve a matter.

 Our team also includes:

-Numerous former federal prosecutors, including the former US attorney for the Western District of Missouri and the chief of the Major Crimes Unit in the US Attorney’s Office for the Southern District of New York
+Numerous former federal prosecutors, including the chief of the Major Crimes Unit in the US Attorney’s Office for the Southern District of New York